intentionally-left-nil/magicmarker/README.md

 ### Tree Navigation

-The tree can be navigated using the `left` and `right` properties of nodes:
+The tree can be navigated using the `left` and `right` properties of nodes.
+These properties return `None` for leaf nodes (BooleanNode and ExpressionNode):

 ```python
 # For operator nodes (and/or), access child nodes